SakshamTapadia/Leetcode-SQL-50/README.md

 - [Advanced SQL Techniques](https://www.youtube.com/playlist?list=PLbTF1OfX62c3AnghkeQOmzESpg1gNDN67)

 ## Key SQL Concepts Covered
-- SELECT, WHERE, GROUP BY, HAVING, ORDER BY
-- INNER JOIN, LEFT JOIN, RIGHT JOIN, FULL JOIN
+- SELECT statements with WHERE, DISTINCT, and other clauses
+- Table joins (INNER, LEFT, RIGHT, FULL)
 - Aggregate functions (COUNT, SUM, AVG, MAX, MIN)
-- Window functions
-- CTEs (Common Table Expressions)
+- Sorting with ORDER BY and grouping with GROUP BY
+- Advanced join techniques and complex select operations
-- Subqueries and correlated subqueries
+- Subqueries and nested queries
-- CASE statements
-- Date/time functions
-- String manipulation
+- String functions, regular expressions, and special clauses

 ## How to Use This Repository
-1. Navigate to the difficulty level or topic you're interested in
+1. Navigate to the concept folder you're interested in
-2. Review the SQL solution and explanation
+2. Review the SQL solutions for different problems
-3. Try to solve the problem yourself before looking at the solution
+3. Try to solve the problems yourself before looking at the solutions
 4. Compare your approach with mine to learn alternative solutions

 ## Contribution